 HQ: London, UK (global); New York, New York (US)

-The sixth-largest public company in the world has had over 180 years to figure out what potential employees are looking for, and in that time they have developed a culture that centers on transparency, collaboration and corporate responsibility.
+HSBC has had over 150 years to figure out what potential employees are looking for, and in that time they have developed a culture that centers on transparency, collaboration and corporate responsibility.

-This means taking actions like listening to employee concerns about work-life balance and providing opportunities for professional growth and feedback.
+This means taking actions like providing work-life balance and opportunities for professional growth and feedback.

 Enthusiasm from their employees shines through in their reviews.
 “It is an environment where you can achieve great success through cross-training and self-development,” said one, adding, “Management provides opportunities for growth and movement throughout the organization.”